kiran-bhalerao/user_graphql-api/README.md

-# user_graphql-api
+# user_graphql-api😀
 a simple GraphQL API - consider as starter pack or boilerplate or refresher.

 > Required configuration
-- create config folder to the root dir
+- create config folder to the root dir⚡️
 ```
 config
   |_ dev.env